 - Customers may take time to adapt your services

 Meal Kit Delivery Model

-With the help of this model, the customer has an option to check vegetarian and non-vegetarian meals.
+With the help of this on-demand delivery model, the customer has an option to check vegetarian and non-vegetarian meals.
 Also, they can easily select the number of recipes they want on a daily or weekly basis.

 41% of consumers said they would purchase a make-at-home meal kit from their favorite restaurant if they were offered.

 For this business model, you’ll require:

 - A team of chefs to prepare unique recipes

 - A team of delivery person to deliver the meal kits